Distance 7.0 km loop, height gain 372 m, moderate

 Difficulty: Easy hiking, with some routefinding along the Elbow River section and a couple of difficult steps across minor washouts.

-Note: Most of the loop is unchanged, however the flood affected the final section along the Elbow River back to Cobble Flats.
+Note: Logging in 2018-19 has had little effect on the trails, though new views have opened up.
+The 2013 flood affected the final section along the Elbow River back to Cobble Flats.
 In general, the flood has improved this section of trail.
 A trail is gradually developing thanks to the wild horses for the first 500 m until you come out onto the cobble flats.
 You then pick your way across cobble/sand bars with a few diversions into the forest and a stretch of grassy side slope where a short section of trail has washed away.

 - The lone tree on the second top.